Grading Policy

 75-84%

-This grade denotes performance which clearly deserves a very high level of recognition as an excellent achievement in the subject
+This grade denotes performance which clearly deserves a very high level of recognition as an excellent achievement of learning outcomes.

 Credit